kubevirt/user-guide/docs/virtual_machines/accessing_virtual_machines.md

 ### Dynamic SSH public key injection via qemu-guest-agent

+KubeVirt allows the dynamic injection of SSH public keys into a VirtualMachine with the access credentials API.

+Utilizing the `qemuGuestAgent` propagation method, configured Secrets are attached to a VirtualMachine when the VM is started.
-KubeVirt supports dynamic injection of SSH public keys at runtime by using the qemu-guest-agent.
-This is configured by using the access credentials API with the `qemuGuestAgent` propagation method.
+This allows for dynamic injection of SSH public keys at runtime by updating the attached Secrets.

+Please note that new Secrets cannot be attached to a running VM: You must restart the VM to attach the new Secret.

 > Note: This requires the qemu-guest-agent to be installed within the guest.
 >